DiegoM1/TheCatPokedex/README.md

 ## Running Tests

-To run tests, you need to run directly in XCode.
+To run tests, You can do it manually using Xcode or you can install fastlane using `brew install fastlane`  and then run `fastlane ios unit_tests` or `fastlane ios ui_tests` in your terminal.
+You need to have an iphone 16 simulator or you can change the simulator name in fastfile.
+We are using iOS 18 to develop this app.

 ## Documentation